If you’re looking for some of the best barbell exercises for quad development, you’ve come to the right place.

 Steps to perform barbell back squat:

-- Inhale!
-And bending at your hips and knees, lower into a squat position until your thigh is parallel to the floor.
+7. Bending at your hips and knees, lower into a squat until your thigh is parallel to the floor.

 Pro Tips: